benweissmann/huntjs-backend/README.md

 JSON-encoded data as the "data" query parameter.
 POST requests can accept JSON or url-encoded bodies.
 Backend endpoints always return JSON data.

-Backend endpoints can also read/write from session data.
+Backend endpoints can read/write from session data.
 During the Hunt, this data will be stored in a MySQL database where it won't be accessible to hunters -- browsers will just get a session ID, cryptographically signed to prevent forgery.
 After the hunt, session data will be stored in localStorage in the user's browser.
+While hunters can't tamper with session data, they can reset thier session at any time by clearing their cookies (at which point they'll get a new session ID and new session data).

+Backend endpoints can also read/write team-wide data.
+Like session data, this data is stored in a MySQL database during the hunt (and in localStorage after the hunt).
+However, team data is accessed based on teams' login credentials -- so every hunter on a team shares the same data, and teams can't reset their team data (unless you create a backend endpoint that allows them to do so).

+Lastly, backend endpoint can have rate-limits to prevent brute-forcing.
+Rate limits are defined in requests per minute.

+## Technical implementation

 This NPM package uses two different implementations with the same API -- when required in Node.JS, it acts as a thin wrapper around Express.
 When bundled for the browser by Webpack (or most other bundlers, like Browserify), it exposes an API that HuntJS-client can call as `window.__huntjs__`.
+Persistent data (for session and team data) is stored in MySQL.
+Rate-limiting is handled by Redis.

 ## Quickstart

+You probably want to copy the puzzle template to start working with HuntJS, but you can also do it yourself:

 ```
 import HuntJS from 'huntjs-server';